 - 1/2 cup coarse almond meal (or plain bread crumbs)

-- Meanwhile, preheat oven to 400 degrees F. Line a large baking sheet with foil and spray with olive oil spray.
+- Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper and spray it with cooking oil.